doekman/doekman.github.io/_posts/2016-09-08-Only-my-warnings.md

 > paid big dollars for high quality, virtually bug-free software), cannot get rid of those pesky lines of inability…
 >
 > For starters, why judge those warnings in the first place.
 You're just the new guy, you don't want to get into any trouble.
 Also,
-> by solving warnings, you may introduce new bugs (even though your super competent, after all creating bugs is just a matter of probability).
+> by solving warnings, you may introduce new bugs (even though you're super competent, after all creating bugs is just a matter of probability).
 > Nobody wants that!
 And finally, you're a professional.
 The client is only paying for the new functionality, not for you to clean
 > up the place.
 And about your collegues, you don't want to hurt anyones feelings.
 > So in short: the man says no. No way fixing those warnings, José!